wulffern/aic2023/lectures/l08_pll.md

 For a frequency loop the figure looks a bit different.
 If we want a higher output frequency we can divide the frequency by a number (N) and compare with our reference (for example the 32 MHz reference from the crystal oscillator).

-We then take the error, apply a transfer function $H(s)$with high gain, and control our oscillator frequency.
+We then take the error, apply a transfer function $H(s)$ with high gain, and control our oscillator frequency.

 If the down-divided output frequency is too high, we force the oscillator to a lower frequency.
 If the down-divided output frequency is too low we force the oscillator to a higher frequency.

 If we design the $H(s)$ correctly, then we have $f_o = N \times f_{in}$

+Sometimes you want a lower output frequency than your $f_{in}$, in that case you'd add a divider on the reference.

 -->